A Quick Guide on Using Vancouver Referencing and Citation Style

 The exception to this is the items that are unpublished (correspondence, interviews, emails, and so on).
 Here, you should cite the name of the person and date of communication in parentheses in the text.
 For example:

-Patient-physician confidentiality plays the important role of building trust and increasing the likelihood a patient will follow their physician’s advice, (Jake Smith, December 13, 2007) which can save lives (8).
+Patient-physician confidentiality plays an important role of building trust and increasing the likelihood a patient will follow their physician’s advice, (Jake Smith, December 13, 2007) which can save lives (8).

 Do not include this citation in your reference list.